Article: Generative AI: New Zealand’s $76 Billion Economic Windfall

 "We need to work about three times as hard as the Irish to produce the same GDP per hour," Mingallon notes.

-Generative AI could provide the a much needed breakthrough, allowing for the automation of routine tasks, while freeing workers to focus their time and expertise on high-value activities.
+Generative AI could provide a much needed breakthrough, allowing for the automation of routine tasks, while freeing workers to focus their time and expertise on high-value activities.
 In fact, it's estimated the average New Zealand worker could free up 275 hours each year through the use of generative AI.

 Dr Alvaro Orsi, Data Science Lead at the Institute of Environmental Science and Research (ESR), adds that generative AI is not just about automation—it’s about enhancing decision-making capabilities.